falicitt/warm-fuzzies/README.md

 - have each other to check and merge pull request

 3. How will you make decisions together?
 How will you handle conflict?
-- be honest and say how you feel early
+- conflict:  be honest and say how you feel early.
+Don't take it personally when people share.
-- don't take it personally
+- decisions:  majority vote, with advice from facilitator as them acting as tie-breaker if needed.

 4. How will you, individually and as a team, get the help you need (both technically and non-technically)?
 - askfor help from facilitators, after 15mins of struggling.